 If you have any hosts for which you selected Do Not Propagate in the DHCP Reservations List, those hosts will be displayed in a light gray color only on your node’s LAN Hostname column.
 If you created any DNS Aliases for your hosts, those aliases will be displayed in a light orange color only on your node’s LAN Hostname column.
 All other hosts will be displayed in the default color for the theme that you are using.

 This shows a list of Neighbor Nodes that are linked with your node.
 These nodes may be connected via radio, Device-to-Device link (dtd), a cross-link (xlink) or a tunnel (tun) over an Internet connection.
 The display also shows any LAN hosts on your current neighbors as well as any advertised services available on those nodes and hosts.

 - Link Quality Statistics

 There are several link quality statistics displayed for each connected node.

 LQor Link Quality is your node’s view of the percent of OLSR (Optimized Link State Routing protocol) packets received from the neighbor node.
 These packets exchange mesh routing and advertised services information, and they include a sequence number that is used to identify missing packets.
 For example, if 7 of 10 packets sent by the neighbor were received, then the probability for a successful packet transmission from this neighbor is 7/10 = 0.7 = 70%.
-Be aware that the Quality metric on the Neighbor Status display is calculated differently, so there may not be a perfect alignment when comparing the two quality metrics.
+Be aware that the Quality metric is calculated differently, so there may not be a perfect alignment when comparing the two quality metrics.